 For a high resolution PDF map:

-This area also includes several places of industrial activity in earlier times such as the Lime Kiln and Quarry.
+The area also includes several places of industrial activity in earlier times such as the Lime Kiln and Quarry.
 A recent addition has been access to the site of Benjamin Sawyer’s grist mill.
 Industrial activity also occurred close to the first bridge encountered when entering the ares from the Main Street entrance.
-This was the site pf Philo Clapp’s pump log mill.
+This was the site of Philo Clapp’s pump log mill.